Parrottrek Journal 2007

 Our 5 motorhome caravan left New Mexico and stopped last night at Black Bart's

 Steakhouse and Musical Revue.
-Bart also had a campground out back for all of
+Bart also had a campground out back where all

-us to spend the night.
-The waiters and waitresses would sing and dance while
+of us spent the night.
+The waiters and waitresses would sing and dance while they

-they served us dinner, and the piano played all night either with a man sitting in
+served us dinner, and the piano played all night either with a man sitting in front of

-Vegas via the Hoover Dam.
-While we there, they were filming a Marine commercial
+the Hoover Dam.
+While we were there, they were filming a Marine commercial so

 road to have lunch and watch for a clearing in the traffic.
 That's just one more